-- A baccalaureate degree from a CHEA or USDOE recognized, accredited institution; - Official transcripts of all previous undergraduate and graduate work; - 3.
+- A baccalaureate degree from a Council for Higher Education Accreditation (CHEA) or United States Department of Education (USDOE) recognized, accredited institution; - Official transcripts of all previous undergraduate and graduate work; - 3.
 A graduate school application and admission fee; - 4.
 Documentation of one of the following: - a An undergraduate GPA of at least 2.5 (out of 4.0); or - b.
 GMAT score of 550 (or better within the past five years); or - A combined GRE Qualitative Reasoning Score and GRE Verbal Reasoning Score (within the past five years) that equates to a GMAT score of 550 (or better); or - d.
 A master's degree from a CHEA or USDOE recognized, accredited institution; or - e.
-Completion of one full-time academic term in fulfillment of a master's degree program from a CHEA or USDOE recognized, accredited institution with GPA of at least 2.5 (out of 4.0); or
+Completion of one full-time academic term in fulfillment of a master's degree program from a CHEA or USDOE recognized, accredited institution with GPA of at least 2.5 (out of 4.0)